 The California WIC Food List Database is comprised of two subgroups—Brand Specific Foods and Non-Brand Specific Foods.

 At this time, we are not updating the website's Food List Database with new products, though we are still accepting food

 submissions.
 If you wish to receive up-to-date food lists by food type, please submit your request by email to

 Brand Specific Foods

 Brand Specific Foods are identified by brand (and product name, when applicable) in the WAFL SG.
-Foods fall into this subgroup when federal regulations outline very specific nutritional criteria that make it difficult for participants to identify eligibility status on their own.
-Food categories that are authorized by specific brand in the WAFL SG will be reviewed periodically.
-This page will be updated with information on how manufacturers can submit their products for review when California WIC is soliciting submissions for these food categories.
+Foods fall into this group when federal regulations outline very specific nutritional criteria that make it difficult for participants to identify authorization status on their own.
+Food categories authorized by specific brand in WIC Bulletin Regulations, sections 82000-83000 and the WAFL SG will be

 Non-Brand Specific Foods

 Non-Brand Specific Foods are products in food categories not specified by brand/product name in the WAFL SG.
 Products included in the California WIC Food List Database have been reviewed and determined to meet the authorization requirements set forth in WIC Bulletin Regulations, sections 82000-83000 and the WAFL SG.